jwolski2/nil/README.md

 ## :hatching_chick: Getting Started

 Hello, and welcome to the repository!
+This exercise was completed over the course of 3 or 4 days.
+I broke implementation down into multiple stages:

+1. Set development environment: basic Go code, Makefile, Docker.
+2. Implement the protocol: gRPC, crypto.
+3. Write tests.
+4. Documentation.

+I'm fairly proficient in all parts but the crypto part.
+I used several resources to accomplish what's there, and even still, I can't confidently stand behind or reason deeply about the math.
+Though, I had fun putting everything together.
+Thanks for your review and consideration.

 To get started, refer to the guide that best suits your use case:

 * [Reviewer's Guide](#student-reviewers-guide) - for those that want to learn about the repo, implementation and thought process
 * [Developer's Guide](#construction_worker-developers-guide) - for those that want to build, run and test the implementation